AutoxingTech/axbot_rest_book/docs/reference/overlays.md

 ## Auto Door

-Auto doors are defined so the robot can open auto-doors ahead of it.
+When auto-doors are defined, the robot can open the doors ahead of it.
 The door is expressed as a polygon and must have a `mac` property.

 :::warning